xtreme1-io/xtreme1/README.md

 ### Download release package

-Click the latest release on the right of repository home, select asset who's name likes `xtreme1-<version>.zip`, and double click the downloaded package to unzip it.
+Click the latest release on the right of repository home, select asset whose name likes `xtreme1-<version>.zip`, and double click the downloaded package to unzip it.
 Or use the following command to download the package and unzip it, you should replace the version number to the lastest.

 ```bash
 wget https://github.com/basicai/xtreme1/releases/download/v0.5/xtreme1-v0.5.zip